ElizabethRoots/jupyter_notebook_format/README.md

 1. Download/Clone the project
 2. Open a new terminal and run the following command: `jupyter notebook`
 3. A new browswer window will open.
-Dbl click inot Formatting.ipynb file to open up the formatting notebook.
-Run each cell to see the formatting.
+Dbl click 'Formatting.ipynb' file to open up the notebook.
+Run each cell to see the formatting in action.

 ## Contribute